Recipe Overview

 Scrub, scrub, scrub!
 You’re going to eat the skins, so please make sure they’re clean.
 Nobody wants to crunch down on a piece of grit.
 When you’re finished scrubbing the potato, dry it thoroughly with a paper towel or clean dish towel.
 A dry potato equals a crispy potato skin.

 Trim any bad spots off and poke the potatoes.
 Check the potato carefully for green spots, eyes, sprouts, or damaged skin and trim them away with a sharp paring knife.
 Poke the potatoes a few times with a fork or the tip of your paring knife.
-No need to go deeply, just puncture the skin.
+There’s no need to go deeply, just puncture the skin so the steam can release.

 Cover the potatoes with a thin coat of oil and season.
 I like olive oil, but butter or another kind of oil is fine.
 Don’t want to get your hands dirty?
 Spray the potatoes with olive oil spray.
 Sprinkle the potatoes liberally with coarse salt and pepper.